ModUDuke/Causal-Inference-Introduction/chapter2.md

 # Note: This question is tricky because we want to subset the data based on two condition (i.e. whether someone is treated and whether someone is female).
 Below is an example of how to get the mean rate of leaving a job for men who were treated.
 The `&` symbol is used to add an additional condition.
     mean(UnterHR$LeaveJob[UnterHR$Treatment==1 & UnterHR$Female==0])

-# 1) Determine the average treatment effect among men.
+# 1) Write the code that determines the average treatment effect among men.
 Assign this value to Solution1.
     Solution1<-

-# 2) Determine the average treatment effect among women.
+# 2) Write the code that determines the average treatment effect among women.
 Assign this value to Solution2.
     Solution2<-

 ```